wohaco/despace/zz_naoj.md

 |Link| <https://www.nao.ac.jp/><br> <https://en.wikipedia.org/wiki/National_Astronomical_Observatory_of_Japan><br> <https://www.linkedin.com/company/national-astronomical-observatory-of-japan/> |
 |Tel| +81 422-34-3600, ℻: … |

 **National Astronomical Observatory of Japan (NAOJ)** is the national center for astronomy research in Japan.
-It provides observational facilities to researchers throughout the country and promotes joint research programs.
-It also utilizes the development of astronomy and other related fields as opportunities for international cooperation.
+It provides observational facilities to researchers throughout the country & promotes joint research programs.
+It also utilizes the development of astronomy & other related fields as opportunities for international cooperation.
 Founded in 1988.

-In 2004, NAOJ, in alliance with four other national institutes — the National Institute for Basic Biology, the National Institute for Fusion Science, the National Institute for Physiological Sciences, and the Institute for Molecular Science — established the National Institutes of Natural Sciences (NINS) to promote collaboration among researchers of the five constituent institutes.
+In 2004, NAOJ, in alliance with four other national institutes — the National Institute for Basic Biology, the National Institute for Fusion Science, the National Institute for Physiological Sciences, & the Institute for Molecular Science — established the National Institutes of Natural Sciences (NINS) to promote collaboration among researchers of the five constituent institutes.

 <p style="page-break-after:always"> </p>